 Numerous studies have looked and the potential benefits of vitamin C, or ascorbic acid, in the management of patients with viral infections.
-One study outlined a therapeutic combination of hydrocortisone, ascorbic acid, and thiamine, also known as “HAT Therapy” has also been found to work well in the medical management of patients with sepsis and septic shock.
+One study outlined a therapeutic combination of hydrocortisone, ascorbic acid, and thiamine, also known as “HAT Therapy” which has also been found to work well in the medical management of patients with sepsis and septic shock.
 Numerous studies have noted that vitamin C, or ascorbic acid, in high dosages produces viricidal activity.
 This viricidal activity was explained through the formation of hydrogen peroxide and other radical initiators.
 Numerous studies have also recognized that vitamin C, or ascorbic acid, is a powerful antioxidant and it can exert pro-oxidant effects at high concentrations.
 The hypothesis is that vitamin C, or ascorbic acid may be useful in the management of viral infections through its powerful antioxidant properties as it scavenges oxygen free radicals and restores other cellular antioxidants.
 It is also noted that pulmonary inflammation and injury are considerably reduced by the administration of antioxidants.

-Like influenza, coronaviruses are potential pandemic viruses that have the ability to injure the lung drastically.
-Even before the global pandemic of Covid-19 it was determined that there is an urgent need for further innovative research to be done on the application of IV vitamin C, or ascorbic acid, that looks at targeting the medical management of infectious diseases.
+Like influenza, coronaviruses are potential pandemic viruses that have the ability to injure the lungs drastically.
+Even before the global pandemic of Covid-19, it was determined that there is an urgent need for further innovative research to be done on the application of IV vitamin C, or ascorbic acid, that looks at targeting the medical management of infectious diseases.
 New studies have shown that vitamin C, or ascorbic acid, has had a beneficial effect on the medical management of these viral infections.
-A National Institute of Health article published in April of 2020 found that a large dose of IV vitamin C, or ascorbic acid could be an effective treatment choice for Covid19 pneumonia.
-Researchers believe that onset of Acute Respiratory Distress Syndrome (ARDS) is the main mechanism for Covid19′s action.
+A National Institute of Health article published in April 2020 found that a large dose of IV vitamin C, or ascorbic acid could be an effective treatment choice for Covid-19 pneumonia.
+Researchers believe that the onset of Acute Respiratory Distress Syndrome (ARDS) is the main mechanism for Covid-19′s action.
 This is followed by increased oxidative stress because of the release of free radicals and cytokines.
 This acute viral infection generates a “storm” of cytokines that reacts with the endothelial cells of the lung.
 Vitamin C, or ascorbic acid is a key compound of the antioxidant system in our cells and tissues.
 It is now known that both viral and bacterial infections can result in the production of excess cytokines.
 It is now believed that IV vitamin C, or ascorbic acid, has been effective in inhibiting the production of cytokines storm due to Covid-19.
-Given this information, antioxidants, such as vitamin C, or ascorbic acid, should be given to control pandemics, such as Covid19, because of the lack of pathogen-specific vaccines and drugs.
+Given this information, antioxidants, such as vitamin C, or ascorbic acid, should be given to control pandemics, such as COVID-19, because of the lack of pathogen-specific vaccines and drugs.
 This is further strengthened by the fact that a large dose of IV vitamin C, or ascorbic acid, has shown successful clinical results in the medical management of viral ARDS and influenza.

 Although the terms are used interchangeably, vitamin C and ascorbic acid are not exactly the same.
 Ascorbic acid is found in foods with vitamin C. When it comes to vitamin C tablets, the synthetic forms are composed of ascorbic acid.
 The natural forms of tablets (or chewables) are vitamin C.